syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.ports.visibility `enum`
 {:#members:nodes-ports-visibility}

-Defines when the port should be visible .See <a href="global.html#portvisibility">PortVisibility</a>
+Defines when the port should be visible.
+See <a href="global.html#portvisibility">PortVisibility</a>

 #### Default Value